grantdadams/Rceattle/README.md

 # Rceattle

-Rceattle: an R package for estimation of CEATTLE using template model builder
+Rceattle: an R package for estimation of CEATTLE using template model builder.
+The "dev_srr" branch is the most up to date and will be pushed to master once the corresponding publication come out.